 To get started, have a look at Apple’s guide.
 You may also want to go into a store and go hands-on if this will be your first time buying one.

-Later this year at WWDC 2023, Apple will confirm watchOS 10. watchOS 10 will be the software that powers the Apple Watch 9.
-It will be important to get familiar with this version of watchOS as well.
+Apple has revealed watchOS 9’s successor, watchOS 10. watchOS 10 will be the software that powers the Apple Watch 9 and its extremely important to get familiar with this version of watchOS as well.

-After the WWDC keynote, Apple will push watchOS 10 into beta testing.
-If you own a compatible device, you’ll be able to join one of Apple’s beta programs and try the software out ahead of its official release.
+The company’s pushed watchOS 10 into beta testing.
+If you own a compatible Apple Watch, you can join one of Apple’s beta programs and try the software out ahead of its stable release in the fall.

-If you prefer to keep your devices on stable software, you can get familiar with the software from a distance.
-Either way, you’ll want to dig into the changes on board so that you’re comfortable with the Apple Watch 9’s software.
+If you prefer to keep your devices on stable software, you’ll want to get familiar with the software from a distance.
+Either way, you’ll want to dig into the changes on board so you’re comfortable with the Apple Watch 9’s software.

 Research Apple Watch Accessories